Information for Placement Providers

 Students must provide their host organisation with a copy of their Garda Vetting clearance letter before commencing their placement.

-Further information regarding Garda Vetting and the College’s Garda Vetting Office is available here
+Further information regarding Garda Vetting and the College Garda Vetting Office.

-Both existing and potential placement providers can refer to the following publication for further information on the Off-Campus Programme.
+Both existing and potential work placement providers can download more information on the Off-Campus Programme here.

 "This is my 5th year involved in this programme, I cannot praise it highly enough.
 When I am choosing PME students, my first preference is always students who have done this programme as I can see how they mature over the year and all the skills they learn that cannot be obtained from theory.
 Skills such as developing good relationships with all the staff and students.
 Developing presence and authority on the corridor and the classroom.
 Learning all the aspects of school life, and how a school is run.
 We are very impressed with the calibre of students that you send to us, they are an absolute credit to your programme and College..."